Abortion in Virginia: Judicial history

-The Bigelow v.
-Virginia case was decided by the US Supreme Court in 1975.
-The court ruled that state bans on abortion clinics advertising their services were unconstitutional as they violated freedom of speech and freedom of the press.
+The judicial history of abortion in Virginia is emblematic of the intricate and contentious legal terrain that has defined reproductive rights in the United States.
+Preceding the watershed ruling of Roe v.
+Wade in 1973, Virginia, like many states, enforced stringent abortion regulations.
+In 1972, the constitutionality of Virginia's abortion statutes came under scrutiny in the case of "United States v.
+Vuitch," ultimately reaching the hallowed chambers of the U.S. Supreme Court.
+The decision in Vuitch, though not a sweeping invalidation of Virginia's abortion laws, did provide essential elucidation on the criteria for medical judgment in determining the necessity of an abortion.

+In the wake of the Roe v.
+Wade decision, Virginia, like its counterparts, was compelled to recalibrate its abortion laws to align with the newfound constitutional framework.
+The 1975 Supreme Court case "Planned Parenthood of Central Missouri v.
+Danforth" reaffirmed the principles established in Roe, thus necessitating the amendment of Virginia's abortion laws to fall in line with the constitutional mandate.
+Hence, during the first trimester, the state could no longer impose undue restrictions on abortion, safeguarding a woman's right to choose during this critical period.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state declined by seventeen, going from 81 in 1982 to 64 in 1992.
 In 2014, there were eighteen abortion clinics in the state.
 In 2014, 92% of the counties in the state did not have an abortion clinic.
 That year, 78% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, there were five Planned Parenthood clinics, of which four offered abortion services, in a state with a population of 1,971,590 women aged 15–49.

+In 2017, 17,210 abortions were done in Virginia.
+Not all of these were done for people who were residents of the state, many people had to travel from farther due to their state not providing this option.

 On May 9, 2007, an unidentified person deliberately set fire to a Planned Parenthood clinic in Virginia Beach, Virginia.